 At Toro Bravo, simply Molten Chocolate Cake with Vanilla Ice Cream.

 At Urban Farmer, Warm Chocolate Cake with Vanilla-Champagne Sorbet & Blood Orange.

 At Giorgio’s, Warm Soft Chocolate Cake with Homemade Caramel Ice Cream.

-At Fenouil (now sadly gone), Chocolate Soufflé Cake with Mint Ice Cream & Peppermint Cacao Lollipop.
+At Fenouil (now closed), Chocolate Soufflé Cake with Mint Ice Cream & Peppermint Cacao Lollipop.

-At Sel Gris (also sadly gone), Chocolate Overdose: Fallen Chocolate Soufflé, Chocolate Rum Mousse, Chocolate Glaze & Cocoa Nibs
+At Sel Gris (now closed), Chocolate Overdose: Fallen Chocolate Soufflé, Chocolate Rum Mousse, Chocolate Glaze & Cocoa Nibs

 Come to think of it, I have every right to be a little perturbed by Molten Chocolate Cake.
 If it’s on the menu, I am simply unable to order any other dessert.